ufs-community/ufs-weather-model/doc/UsersGuide/source/SDFandNamelistExamplePractices.rst

 ********************************************

 The public release of the UFS Weather Model (WM) includes supported physics suites for each UFS Aplication.
-Details regarding these suites can be found with the Application.
+Details regarding these suites can be found in the Application User's Guides.

 The supported physics suites for each UFS Application are specified by Suite Definition Files.
 You will find the Suite Definition Files (SDFs) for these suites in the following directory: